JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charger Functional Test.md

      2. For each timestamp where enable_pfc_signal = 1:
         - Check pfc_power_good_signal value at that timestamp
         - Check pfc_power_good_signal value at later timestamps
-        - Verify if pfc_power_good_signal transitions from 0→1 after enable_pfc_signal = 1
+        - Verify if pfc_power_good_signal transitions from 1→0 after enable_pfc_signal = 1
-     3. If transition 0→1 found: PFC Regulation = SUCCESS
+     3. If transition 1→0 found: PFC Regulation = SUCCESS (PFC is regulating when signal is 0)
-     4. If no transition found or pfc_power_good_signal never becomes 1: PFC Regulation = FAIL
+     4. If no transition found or pfc_power_good_signal never transitions from 1→0: PFC Regulation = FAIL
    - Duration: As fast as possible (data analysis)
    - Expected result: PFC Regulation status determined